-Our Head Boy is assisted by deputies and various prefects with designated roles.
+Our Head Pupil is assisted by deputies and various prefects with designated roles.
 All Year 8s deliver an assembly of their choice every year.
-Year 8 boys act as monitors for younger form groups and help with registration time and wet breaks.
+Year 8 pupils act as monitors for younger form groups and help with registration time and wet breaks.

-As part of the post exam programme, Year 8 boys run an "Apprentice" style minimarket in which they compete to raise money for their own chosen charity.
+As part of the post exam programme, Year 8 pupils run an "Apprentice" style minimarket in which they compete to raise money for their own chosen charity.
 Each team is given an investment amount by the school and last year, from an investment of £50, they raised over £450.
 Pupils reported that this helped them enormously in developing skills such as money and people management and that they were exhausted but very proud at the end of it!
 It helped them not only to develop physical and emotional resilience but also to embrace failure as there was friendly competition regarding the overall winning team.
 Teams ran competitions, made magazines, played games, cakes, cookies, milkshakes and created a video games' room!

 As part of the same programme, Year 8 have the chance to be Teaching Assistants with the form that they monitor throughout the year.
-They are able to deliver lessons if they so wish (with a lots of teacher support!) and to be thoroughly involved in the teaching of the class.
+They are able to deliver lessons if they so wish (with a lot of teacher support!) and to be thoroughly involved in the teaching of the class.
 They really enjoy this and find it extremely rewarding, as well as developing many skills for life.

-Leadership opportunities at Solefield offer the chance for all boys to develop in confidence and to gain emotional intelligence.
+Leadership opportunities at Solefield offer the chance for all pupils to develop in confidence and to gain emotional intelligence.

-All our pupils spend time in mentoring sessions with younger boys at the end of the year to discuss the next phase of their schooling and answer any questions.
+All our pupils spend time in mentoring sessions with younger pupils at the end of the year to discuss the next phase of their schooling and answer any questions.
+Year 7 pupils recently spoke to Year 6 ones about future schools, 11+, ISEB etc and the younger pupils, and their parents, reported that this was extremely helpful.

-We listen to pupil opinions about prospective teachers after lesson observations and invited them to feed back to us about our lessons.
+We listen to pupil opinions about prospective teachers after lesson observations and invite them to feed back to us about our lessons.
 We have also surveyed pupils about their opinion of lessons and life at school and acted upon their feedback.